Great Midwest Conference men's basketball tournament

 The Great Midwest Conference men's basketball tournament was the conference championship tournament in men's basketball for the Great Midwest Conference (GMC).
-The tournament was held annually between 1992 and 1995, when the Great Midwest Conference was absorbed into Conference USA in 1996.
+The tournament was held annually from 1992 to 1995, coming to an end when the Great Midwest Conference was absorbed into Conference USA for the 1995–96 season.

-The winner of the tournament was guaranteed a spot in the NCAA basketball tournament each year.
+The Great Midwest Conference tournament never met criteria for an automatic bid to the NCAA tournament, meaning that the winner of the tournament was never guaranteed an automatic bid to the NCAA tournament.
+However, Cincinnati, which won all four GMC tournaments, received an at-large bid to the NCAA tournament each year.